noahjoeris/reorg-playground/README.md

 ## Acknowledgement

-This project is inspired by [fork-observer](https://github.com/0xb10c/fork-observer) by [0xB10C](https://github.com/0xb10c), and reuses many ideas/components adapted for Reorg Playground's goals.
+This project is inspired by [fork-observer](https://github.com/0xb10c/fork-observer) by [0xB10C](https://github.com/0xb10c), but redesigned for interactive reorg experimentation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>